Mexico has developed an extensive transportation network to meet the needs of the economy.

 During this stage of construction workers uncovered two archaeological ruins, one Aztec idol, and the bones of a mammoth (under exhibit in Talismán station).

-By the end of the first stage, namely on June 10, 1972, the STC Metro had 48 stations and a total length of 41.41 kilometres (25.73 mi): Line 1 ran from Observatorio to Zaragoza, Line 2 from Tacuba into the southwestern Tasqueña and line 3 from Tlatelolco to Hospital General in the south, providing quick access to the General Hospital of Mexico.
+By the end of the first stage, namely on June 10, 1972, the STC Metro had 48 stations and a total length of 41.41 kilometers: Line 1 ran from Observatorio to Zaragoza, Line 2 from Tacuba into the southwestern Tasqueña and Line 3 from Tlatelolco to Hospital General in the south, providing quick access to the General Hospital of Mexico.

 Second stage (1977–1982)